ramseymcgrath/PCILeechFWGenerator/README.md

 ---

-**Version 0.1.10** - Major release with TUI interface and professional packaging For educational research and legitimate PCIe development only.
+**Version 0.3.0** - Major release with integrated features for comprehensive PCIe device emulation For educational research and legitimate PCIe development only.
 Misuse may violate laws and void warranties.
 The authors assume no liability.